 3. Obtaining a Mortgage in Canada as a Non-Resident

 For a non-resident of Canada you will generally need a minimum of 35% of the purchase price for a down payment.
 Obtaining the mortgage may be effortless for some and more work for others, depending on your credit, financial status, the country you come from, how long the money has been in Canada and where the money came from.
 Canadian Mortgages can be obtained the same here as other places in the world and through the phone, fax, and email.
 Be prepared to provide personal information about your employment, income and assets.
 We have Canadian Mortgage Brokers prepared to work with foreign investors – simply complete our Contact Form and we’ll set you up.
+You should start transferring the money now if you are seriously considering the purchase as some banks can take 48 hours or more to properly transfer the money.

 4. Documents and Identification Required to Buy a Home in BC

 By Canadian Law you will need proof of identification at various steps throughout the buying process, whether you obtain a mortgage or purchase a piece of property with cash.
 To obtain a mortgage you will generally need some kind of proof of income via tax returns, or bank statements.
+A passport along with another government issued I.D. should be sufficient for I.D. needed.

 For the purchase of the property and for the mortgage you will also need to fill out a FINTRAC form.
 If you are present at the time of the application or offer you can fill out the FINTRAC with the appropriate broker.
 If you are not present during the offer or application you will need to take the FINTRAC forms to an appropriate professional like a Lawyer or a Doctor.
 Its generally very easy to fill out and not expensive to complete.